huddlesh/lefthandSAN/README.md

 lefthandSAN
 ===========

-Ruby wrapper for interacting with CLIQ command line interface
+Development Ruby wrapper for interacting with CLIQ command line interface

-Currently only supports getClusterInfo and getPerformanceStats because we needed them for our dashboard.
+Currently only supports getClusterInfo and getPerformanceStats because we needed them for our internal dashboard.
 We will add more of the cliq's functionality over time.

 ### Usage